 If the airbag readiness light ever comes on and stays on, it means that something may be wrong with the airbag system.
 To help avoid injury to yourself or others, have the vehicle serviced right away.
-See Airbag Readiness Light on page 5-14 for more information, including important safety information.
+See Airbag Readiness (Continued)

+Light ⇔ 111 for more information, including important safety information.